ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference: Introduction

 \section{Introduction}

-Transformer models~\cite{dosovitskiy2020vit,devlin2019bert,radford2019gpt} have become central to modern AI applications in both vision and language domains.
+Transformer models~\citep{dosovitskiy2020vit,devlin2019bert,radford2019gpt} have become central to modern AI applications in both vision and language domains.
 As models grow in scale to improve accuracy, their inference time becomes prohibitive, particularly for real-time applications or latency-sensitive user experiences.
-To address this bottleneck, a rich body of work has focused on optimizing single-device inference through techniques like quantization~\cite{liu2021quantize}, pruning~\cite{kwon2022prune}, and knowledge distillation~\cite{lin2022distill}.
-However, the scope for improvement on a single device remains fundamentally limited by hardware capacity. \textit{Multi-device inference} complements the above optimization techniques by parallelizing model execution across multiple computing devices.
+To address this bottleneck, many works have focused on optimizing single-device inference through techniques like quantization~\citep{liu2021quantize}, pruning~\citep{kwon2022prune}, and knowledge distillation~\citep{lin2022distill}.
+Since the latency improvement on a single device remains fundamentally limited by the device's capacity, \textit{Multi-device inference} draws increasing attention~\citep{ hu2024voltage, du2024detransformer}.
+It complements the above optimization techniques by parallelizing model execution across multiple devices.
 In theory, it can reduce latency nearly linearly with the number of devices.
 This setup is especially attractive in practical settings where resource-constrained edge devices or distributed consumer-grade hardware can collaborate to process sporadic inference requests.

-Our analysis, however, reveals a critical bottleneck that has been overlooked: in bandwidth-constrained settings (<=100 Mbps), inter-device communication dominates the existing multi-device inference time, accounting for 58.55-93.47\% of total latency (see Figure~\ref{fig:bandwidth-stack}).
+Our analysis, however, reveals a critical bottleneck that has been overlooked: \textbf{in bandwidth-constrained settings ($\leq$ 100 Mbps), inter-device communication dominates the existing multi-device inference time, accounting for 58.6-93.5\% of total latency} (see \S\ref{sec:latency}).
 This communication overhead negates the theoretical speedups promised by existing multi-device approaches.
-Existing methods, such as Tensor Parallelism (TP) in Megatron-LM~\cite{shoeybi2019megatron}, Sequence Parallelism (SP) in Voltage~\cite{hu2024voltage}, and Block Parallelism (BP) in DeTransformer~\cite{du2024detransformer}, rely on high-volume communication bandwith to achieve modest speedups (see Figure~\ref{fig:bandwidth-speedup}).
+Existing methods, such as Tensor Parallelism (TP) in Megatron-LM~\citep{shoeybi2019megatron}, Sequence Parallelism (SP) in Voltage~\citep{hu2024voltage}, and Block Parallelism (BP) in DeTransformer~\citep{du2024detransformer}, rely on high-volume communication bandwidth to achieve modest speedups, as shown in Figure~\ref{fig:bandwidth-speedup}.
 This requirement far exceeds what is commonly available in bandwidth-constrained environments.
 For example, indoor Wi-Fi networks (e.g., Wi-Fi 4/5/6) typically deliver practical throughput in the range of 50–300 Mbps, depending on interference, distance from the router, and device capabilities.
-As a result, current approaches are ill-suited for wireless or edge deployments, where lower and more variable bandwidth is the norm \cite{wifi}.
+As a result, current approaches are ill-suited for wireless or edge deployments, where lower and more variable bandwidth is the norm~\citep{wiisfi}.

 In this work, we propose \pjn, a communication-efficient framework for accelerating Transformer inference across multiple devices. \pjn rethinks how attention computation is distributed by building on sequence parallelism, which assigns different input tokens to different devices.
 The key innovation in \pjn is a \textbf{Mixed-Precision Attention} mechanism that dramatically reduces communication cost: local attention is computed using full-precision embeddings, while remote tokens are encoded using low-bit vector quantization before transmission.
 These compressed embeddings are decoded on the receiving end and used for approximate attention computation.